-If acquired and leased to the FWC for management, a management plan will be developed by FWC describing the management goals and objectives necessary to implement future resource management programs on the area.
-The management plan will also establish the current and future roles of cooperating entities including governmental agencies, non-governmental organizations, and other stakeholders.
-Long-range plans would stress ecosystem management and the protection and management of focal, rare, and imperiled species.
+If acquired and leased to the Florida Fish and Wildlife Conservation Commission for management, a management plan will be developed by the Florida Fish and Wildlife Conservation Commission describing the management goals and objectives necessary to implement future resource management programs on the area.
+The management plan will also establish the current and future roles of cooperating entities including governmental agencies, non-governmental organizations and other stakeholders.
+Long-range plans would stress ecosystem management and the protection and management of focal, rare and imperiled species.
 Historic analysis of natural communities and vegetation types may be conducted on the area if deemed necessary and quantified vegetation management objectives will be developed.
-FWC would assess the condition of wildlife resources and provide planning support to enhance management of focal species and recovery of imperiled species.
+The Florida Fish and Wildlife Conservation Commission would assess the condition of wildlife resources and provide planning support to enhance the management of focal species and recovery of imperiled species.
 Prescribed fire and other essential resource management activities will be implemented to maintain and restore natural communities and vegetation types to benefit native wildlife resources.

 Programs providing multiple fish and wildlife-based outdoor recreational uses will be considered for implementation.
 These recreational uses will enhance public understanding of the region while providing ample opportunities for public outdoor recreational enjoyment.
-Essential roads will be maintained to provide all weather public access and management operations.
-Unnecessary roads, fire lanes, and hydrological disturbances will be abandoned or restored as practical.
+Essential roads will be maintained to provide all-weather public access and management operations.
+Unnecessary roads, fire lanes and hydrological disturbances will be abandoned or restored as practical.
 Infrastructure development will be limited to only that which is necessary to allow public access and to provide for the necessary facilities, security, and management of the property.
-Archaeological and historical sites will be managed in coordination with the DHR.
+Archaeological and historical sites will be managed in coordination with the Division of Historical Resources.

-Revenue-generating potential
+Revenue-generating Potential

-Revenue can include sale of various permits and recreational user fees and ecotourism activities, if such projects could be economically developed.
-Area regulations would be developed to identify the necessary and required permits, fees, and regulations.
+Revenue can include the sale of various permits, recreational user fees and ecotourism activities if such projects could be economically developed.
+Area regulations would be developed to identify the necessary and required permits, fees and regulations.
 Timber sales from thinning operations or restoration of offsite plantations may also yield additional revenue.
-Apiary leases will be considered as a revenue source depending on whether the area meets the criteria of FWC's Apiary Policy.
-The long-term values of ecosystem services to local and regional land and water resources, and to human health, are expected to be significant.
+Apiary leases will be considered as a revenue source depending on whether the area meets the Florida Fish and Wildlife Conservation Commission's Apiary Policy criteria.
+The long-term value of ecosystem services to local and regional land and water resources, and human health, are expected to be significant.
 The initial first-year startup cost is estimated to be \$604,480, including public access and infrastructure and fixed capital outlays necessary for management of the area.
-Below is an estimate of the recurring, annual operating costs to operate and manage the Taylor Sweetwater Creek FFP.
-Optimal management of the area would require one (1) full-time equivalent (FTE) position.
-Salary requirements for these FTE positions, as well as those of other needed FWC staff, and costs to operate and manage the Taylor Sweetwater Creek FFP are reflected in the cost estimate below.
+Below is an estimate of the recurring, annual operating costs to operate and manage the Taylor Sweetwater Creek project.
+Optimal management of the area would require one full-time equivalent position.
+Salary requirements for this position, as well as those of other needed Florida Fish and Wildlife Conservation Commission staff and costs to operate and manage the Taylor Sweetwater Creek project, are reflected in the cost estimate below.
 All land management funding is dependent upon annual legislative appropriations.

-Cooperators in management activities
+Cooperators in Management Activities

-If the project is acquired and leased to the FWC for management, FWC will cooperate with other Federal, State and local governmental agencies including the FWS, USDA, FFS, DEP, DHR, SRWMD, and Taylor County, among others, in the management of the property.
+If the project is acquired and leased to the Florida Fish and Wildlife Conservation Commission for management, the Florida Fish and Wildlife Conservation Commission will cooperate with other federal, state and local governmental agencies including the U.S. Fish and Wildlife Service, U.S. Department of Agriculture, Florida Forest Service, DEP, Division of Historical Resources, Suwannee River Water Management District and Taylor County, among others, in the management of the property.